ryanjclin/nvidia_ai_agent_contest_flowchart_editor/README.md

 # Flowchart Editor

-This project, flowchart editor, aims to convert an image of flowchart into a slide (powerpoint) format.
-With this product, when people saw a flowchart, they don't need to rewrite the flowchart from scratch, but use this to facilitate the process.
-Flowchart editor not only captures the flow of every block but also identify the feature of each block. e.g., the shpae, color, etc.
+This project, Flowchart Editor, aims to transform an image of a flowchart into a slide (PowerPoint) format seamlessly.
+With this tool, users can avoid the tedious task of redrawing flowcharts from scratch by simply uploading an image of the flowchart.
+Flowchart Editor not only captures the structure of each block but also identifies specific features such as shape, color, and text.

+### Features
+Automatic Flowchart Recognition: Easily convert flowchart images to editable PowerPoint slides.
+Detail Preservation: Maintains the original shapes, colors, and text from the image.
+Editable Output: The generated PowerPoint slides are fully editable, allowing further customization.

 ## work flow